angular-book/angular-guide/docs/02-Angular-101/10-Creating-An-Angular-App/140-serving.md

 <EmbedVideo id="824781049" title="Serving your Application" />

+What you are seeing in the browser is the compiled application as it is *right now*.
+The Angular team puts a little bit of "welcome" content that we will replace in our next section.
+Remember, if you accidentally close your browser window, you can leave the development server running (`ng serve`) and just open your browser and navigate to http://localhost:4200 to see you app.

 ## The Dev Process

 While we are working on our Angular application, we will leave the `ng serve` process running.
 It is a *stateful compiler* and a *web server*.
 It will monitor our source code files for changes, recompile our application, and make it available through a simple web server at `http://localhost:4200`.
 You just leave this thing running while you are working on your application.